pschlo/priority-queue/README.md

 1. **`ArrayHeap`**: Nodes are stored in an array.
 2. **`PointerHeap`**: Nodes store references to their parent and their children.

-By default, priority queues use array-based heaps.
-Some testing seems to suggest that the array-based heap implementation is faster than the pointer-based heap.
+By default, priority queues use `ArrayHeap`.
+Some testing seems to suggest that it is faster than `PointerHeap`.
+One reason for this is that finding the last element in the heap, which is used in multiple operations, lies in `O(1)` for `ArrayHeap` and in `O(log n)` for `PointerHeap`.

 ## Example

-Simple demonstration of the keyed priority queue:
+Simple demonstration of `KeyedQueue`:

 ```typescript
 let queue = new KeyedQueue<string>('DESCENDING')